Megamimed/Cataclysm-DDA-FORBIDDEN_MODS/Unlisted Firearms/README.txt

 - Automag III - Added by Holli-Git
 - SKS M - Added by Holli-Git
 - Russian 1895 Winchester - Added by Holli-Git

+Professions:
+- Armed and Dangerous - Essentailly the default survivor setting but with a ZiP and two loaded magazines (a 10rnd and 32rnd)

 I want to include:
 - LA85 - Gimme that dogshit bullpup